Ravenglass - Wasdale - Eskdale drive

-A short distance beyond the church, the road bears right and climbs away from the village, then descends into Wasdale valley with glorious views.
+A short distance beyond the church, the road bears right over the River Bleng and climbs away from the village, before descending into Wasdale valley with glorious views inbetween trees.
 Approx 2.2 miles beyond the village, take a right turn signposted to Nether Wasdale.
 The narrow road continues approx 0.9 miles to descend through the small attractive village of Nether Wasdale where you will find The Screes Inn and The Strands Inn for refreshments.
-Beyond the village the views get better and the road gets narrower before meeting the shore of Wastwater approx 1.5 miles from the village.
+Beyond the village, the views get better and the road gets narrower before passing Wasdale Hall Youth Hostel on the right and soon crossing a cattle grid which brings you to the open shores of Wastwater lake.
 The following section of road, alongside Wastwater and on to Wasdale Head, is arguably the most scenic in the whole Lake District and is well worth driving.
 Shortly, you see the stone shelter which marks Countess Beck viewpoint with a small rough parking area on the right.
 If that parking is full, there are a number of other rough roadside parking areas if you continue.

 Wastwater, Countess Beck